fossasia/open-event-server/docs/general/api.md

 # API

-All the APIs of nextgen branch are right now hosted in `/v1/`.
+All the APIs of development branch are right now hosted in `/v1/`.

 ## API Authentication